the-corg/full-stack-open/README.md

 ## Part 3.
 Programming a server with NodeJS and Express
 ### a.
 Node.js and Express
-- `part3/phonebook-backend`: Exercises 3.1 - 3.8, a simple Node/Express backend server that provides a REST API for the phonebook app from part 2
 ### b.
 Deploying app to internet
+- `part3/phonebook-backend`: Exercises 3.1 - 3.11, a simple Node/Express backend server that provides a REST API for the phonebook app from part 2 (located in `part3/phonebook-frontend` with a few minor changes); [link to the full stack app deployed on Render](https://phonebook-32qc.onrender.com)
+### c.
+Saving data to MongoDB
 In progress...